One of the most important parts of caring for a bearded dragon is ensuring they have a proper habitat to live in while under your care.

 There are many pros and cons to each type of enclosure, ranging from price, weight, and attractiveness.

-The tank should have a secure lid as beardies enjoy climbing and could open a loose-fitting top.
+Regardless of which vivarium style or size you choose, the tank should have a secure lid, as beardies enjoy climbing and could open a loose-fitting top.

 We hope now you are able to determine the best size tank for your bearded dragon and why this is so important for the well-being of your pet.